odan/odan.github.io/_posts/2020-06-09-slim4-testing.md

 the Services, and the Repositories all at once.
 Then your tests are easier to setup, and you cover all the code you actually deploy.

+Conclusion: **Don't mock everything, it's an anti-pattern.**
+If everything is mocked, are we really testing the production code?
+Don't hesitate to **not** mock!

 ## Integration Tests

 Integration tests ensure that component collaborations work as expected.